lindbrook/cholera/README.md

 ![](README-path-1.png)

-Then, to identify the different neighborhoods, I simply (but efficiently) "rinse and repeat":
+"Rinse and repeat" and the different pump neighborhoods will emerge:

 ``` r
 plot(neighborhoodWalking())